tristanallen/wordpress-test/README.md

 Please add some level of commenting in your work to show your thought process.

-Fork this project on Github, then when you are done, please send us a link to the branch on your fork (for example https://github.com/xxxUSERNAMExxx/wordpress-test/tree/test-work).
+Fork this project on Github, then when you are done, please send us a link to the branch on your fork where you have committed your work (for example https://github.com/xxxUSERNAMExxx/wordpress-test/tree/test-work).
 Please do not PR it back to the project, unless you want other people to see your attempt at the test...!

 ### Project Structure